 2. No navigate option within page contents

 Most websites have a design for people who can see and easily navigate the web content pages.
-This is a significant web accessibility challenge for people who have a visual disability.
+This is a significant web accessibility challenge for people who have visual disabilities.

 3. Multimedia without audio description